jmriesen/rust-RSM/README.md

 They frequently assume that type A will be immediately followed by type B.
 So we end up with the logical composite type AB.
 This is mostly just a logical construction, and is fairly easy to spot in the C code and handle once you know what to look for.

 ## [tree-sitter-m](./tree-sitter-M)
-For this project I have chosen to use a [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser.
+For this project, I have chosen to use a [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser.
 This crate is responsible for:
 - Using JavaScript to specify the grammar

 - Using an [external scanner](https://tree-sitter.github.io/tree-sitter/creating-parsers.html#external-scanners) to deal with indentation
 - Running the `tree-sitter-cli` as part of the [build script](./tree-sitter-M/bindings/rust/build.rs)
 - Generating